chicken & andouille gumbo

-Everyone has their own way of making chicken and sausage gumbo, and this is my version.
-After looking as several diferent recipes I picked out the ingredients I liked, changed the quantities a bit, and put this together.
-I believe my version is pretty close to Parasol's Restaurant & Bar in New Orleans, but mine is so good that I wouldn't change a thing!
+Everyone has their way of making chicken and sausage gumbo, and this is my version.
+After looking at several different recipes, I picked out the ingredients I liked, changed the quantities a bit, and put this together.
+I believe my version is pretty close to Parasol's restaurant and bar in New Orleans, But mine is so good that I wouldn't change a thing!

 Blue Ribbon Recipe